Rank-preserving Multidimensional Mechanisms: an equivalence between identical-object and heterogeneous-object models: Applications

 \begin{prop} Let $(q,t)$ be an IC mechanism which is either (i) in model $\mathcal{M}^{\tinyi}$ or (ii) in model $\mathcal{M}^{\tinyh}$ and is symmetric.
 Then, for almost all $v, \hat{v}$,

 \end{prop}

-The intuition behind Proposition~\ref{pr:schur} derives from the following inequality which is implied by IC: For a mechanism $(q,t)$ in model $\mathcal{M}^{\tinyi}$, we have $q_i(v)\ge q_{i+1}(v)$ and $v_i\ge v_{i+1}$.
+The intuition behind Proposition~\ref{pr:schur} derives from the IC inequality, For a mechanism $(q,t)$ in model $\mathcal{M}^{\tinyi}$, we have $q_i(v)\ge q_{i+1}(v)$ and $v_i\ge v_{i+1}$.
 Thus, if $q(\hat{v}) \succ_w q(v)$ then the probabilities of acquiring the most valuable bundles are greater at $q(\hat{v})$ than at $q(v)$.
 Hence, the expected value of the allocation under $ q(\hat{v})$ is at least as high as the expected value of the allocation under $ q(v)$.
-In consequence, the right-hand expression in the above inequality is non-negative and $t(\hat{v})\ge t(v)$.\footnote{\citet{KMS21} study monotone functions in $\Re$ which majorize or are majorized by a given monotone function.
+In consequence, the right-hand expression in the inequality above is non-negative and $t(\hat{v})\ge t(v)$.\footnote{\citet{KMS21} study monotone functions which majorize or are majorized by a given monotone function.
 They characterize the extreme points of such functions and apply their result to several economic problems.
 Our results do not follow from their characterization.}